A teacher is retiring and you want to do something to celebrate his or her retirement, but you don’t know what to do. Well, I’ve got you covered!

 What is a celebration without cake?

 Surprise your teacher by ordering or baking a retirement cake or cupcakes.
 You can send it to their home to enjoy privately, to the teacher’s break room to enjoy with all teachers, or bring it to the classroom and share it with the teacher and students during their last day at work.
-Don’t forget to order a cake topper with Happy Retirement.
-And for ideas for a text on top check out my article: 90+ Retirement Cake Saying Ideas.
+For more ideas check out my Ultimate Retirement Cake Guide.

 8) Do A Flashmob